-- $C_i$ : Credit allotted to the course. - $g_i$ : Grade Point secured corresponding to the course. - n : number of courses successfully cleared during the particular semester in the case of SGPA and all the semesters, under consideration, in the case CGPA. - 12.6 A student who does not appear for the End Semester Examinations in a course, after registering for the same, shall be deemed to have appeared for that examination for the purpose of classification (Subject to Clause 14 and 15). - 12.7 For the non credit courses grades shall be indicated as given in the Clause 16 and shall not be counted for the computation of SGPA/CGPA.
-For the Co-curricular activities such as NCC / NSS / NSO / YRC, a satisfactory / not satisfactory grading will appear in the mark sheet.
+C_i : Credit allotted to the course.

+n : number of courses successfully cleared during the particular semester in the case of SGPA and all the semesters, under consideration, in the case CGPA.

+- 12.6 A student who does not appear for the End Semester Examinations in a course, after registering for the same, shall be deemed to have appeared for that examination for the purpose of classification (Subject to Clause 14 and 15). - 12.7 For the non credit courses grades shall be indicated as given in the Clause 17 and shall not be counted for the computation of SGPA/CGPA. - For the Co-curricular activities such as NCC / NSS / NSO / YRC, a satisfactory / not satisfactory grading will appear in the mark sheet.
 Every student shall put in a minimum of 75% attendance in the training and attend the camp compulsorily.
 The training and camp shall be completed during the first year of the programme.
 However, for valid reasons, the Head of the Institution may permit a student to complete this requirement in the second year.
-A satisfactory grade in the above co-curricular activities is compulsory for the award of degree.

-- 12.8 Revaluation: A student, who seeks the re-valuation of the answer script, is directed to apply through proper application to the Controller of Examinations in the prescribed format through the Head of the Department.
+A satisfactory grade in the above co-curricular activities is compulsory for the award of degree. - 12.8 Revaluation: A student, who seeks the re-valuation of the answer script, is directed to apply through proper application to the Controller of Examinations in the prescribed format through the Head of the Department.
 The Controller of Examinations shall arrange for the revaluation and declare the results.
 Revaluation is not permitted to the courses other than theory courses.
-In the case of theory courses with laboratory component, a student can seek revaluation for the theory component only, following the procedure stated above. - 12.9 Supplementary Examinations: If a student fails to secure a pass in theory course(s) of VIII semester examination, he/she is eligible to appear for a one time Supplementary Examination which shall be conducted at the end of VIII semester, for the subjects of VIII semester alone within 30 days from the date of declaration of the results.
+In the case of theory courses with laboratory component, a student can seek revaluation for the theory component only, following the procedure stated above.

-12.10 Eligibility for the Award of Degree
+12.9 Eligibility for the Award of Degree